mobingi/alm/docs/markdown/alm-template/doc-working-with-alm-templates.md

     The "role" of which the stack layer defines to.

-    You deploy multiple layers within one Alm-template, for example two _web_ layers, one _database_ layer.
-The available role names are:
+    You deploy multiple layers within one Alm-template, for example two _web_ layers, one _bastion_ layer and one _database_ layer.
+The current available role names:

     - `web`
     - `bastion`